 CURRENT: The ANDARES Association

 Andares continues to resonate in El Salvador as a riveting performance that shook up difficult truths and feelings deeply buried in so many survivors of the civil war and in their descendants.
-Standing ovations with shouts of bravo! and tearful thank-you’s after the performance showed us how much the reclamation of truth and the healing beauty of ANDARES were needed in el Salvador.
-And commentaries such as “On that stage was a live historical map of our revolution” assured us that our efforts to stay true to the events and feelings of that era had paid off.
+Standing ovations with shouts of bravo! and tearful thank-yous after the performance showed us how much the reclamation of truth and the healing beauty of ANDARES were needed in El Salvador.

 The Secretaría de Cultura de la Presidencia, the governmental body that promotes cultural development in the country, and who co-produced ANDARES El Salvador in March of 2017, has requested a national tour of ANDARES.
 They have offered their continuous support in terms of dancers, venue and other human resources.
 Needed funding to cover other production costs, however, continues to be a challenge in a country going through an acute financial crisis